Searching a Compact Architecture for Robust Multi-Exposure Image Fusion: Proposed Method

 \subsubsection{Self-alignment Module}

-As aforementioned, in real-world, the misalignment of image pairs caused by device shaking and movement is almost inevitable.
+As aforementioned, in the real world, the misalignment of image pairs caused by device shaking and movement is almost inevitable.
 On the other hand, due to the extreme exposure intervals of pairs, it is untoward to straightforwardly utilize alignment techniques (\textit{e.g.,} optical flow~\cite{teed2020raft}, registration module~\cite{wang2022unsupervised,huang2022reconet}), which may produce texture artifacts under inexact alignment.
-Thus, we conquer this obstacle into two steps: scene relighting for illumiation correction and deformable aligning for feature registration.
+Thus, we conquer this obstacle in two steps: scene relighting for illumination correction and deformable aligning for feature registration.

-\textbf{Scene Relighting Sub-Module:} In essence, based on the Retinex theory, we propose a recurrent adaptative attention mechanism for scene relighting, aiming to push the images into similar illumination domain.
-We introduce two Scene Relighting Sub-Modules (SRSM) for each image to restrain the degree of illumination of source images into the similar domain for following alignment and detail enhancement.
+\textbf{Scene Relighting Sub-Module:} In essence, based on the Retinex theory, we propose a recurrent adaptative attention mechanism for scene relighting, aiming to push the images into a similar illumination domain.
+We introduce two Scene Relighting Sub-Modules (SRSM) for each image to restrain the degree of illumination of source images into a similar domain for following alignment and detail enhancement.
 Furthermore, instead of targeting to restore the normal-light scene from single sources, SRSM aims to leverage the illumination map to preserve the comprehensive structures.

 Denoted the intermediate results as $\mathbf{I}_\mathtt{U}^\mathtt{S}$ and $\mathbf{I}_\mathtt{O}^\mathtt{S}$ and SRSM as $\mathcal{S}$, the illumination correction can be formulated as

 where $\otimes$ denotes the element-wise multiplication. $\mathtt{O}$ and $\mathtt{U}$ represent under/over exposed images.
 Noting that, we exploit a recurrent gradual scheme to cascade SRSM, aiming to realize the progressive illumination correction.
 The stage-wise attention maps can benefit the procedure of complementary feature learning fully and elaborately.